SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 <a name="depravity" href="#contents" style="font-size:1.6em;">2.5 Total Depravity</a>

-[Total Depravity](https://sevenshepherd.github.io/total-depravity/) comes in many flavors. **(1)** There is the total depravity of the Orthodox Calvinists that **entails** total inability, which is paired with unconditional single election; **(2)** There is the depravity of the Arminians that **does not entail** inability which is paired with conditional election. **(3)** Then there is the unique view that Chuck Smith held; it would seem Smith merged the Calvinistic understanding of total depravity with the Arminian view of conditional election.
-This preserved Grace alone, God's sovereignty, and bases election on foreknowledge of forseen faith.
+[Total Depravity](https://sevenshepherd.github.io/total-depravity/) comes in many flavors: **(1)** There is the total depravity of the Orthodox Calvinists that **entails** total inability, which is paired with unconditional single election; **(2)** There is the depravity of the Arminians that **does not entail** inability which is paired with conditional election. **(3)** Then there is the unique view that Chuck Smith held; it would seem Smith merged the Calvinistic understanding of total depravity with the Arminian view of conditional election.
+This preserves Grace alone, God's sovereignty, and bases election on foreknowledge of forseen faith.
+I'm not sure this view is completely stable, but it doesn't seem unsafe, as every aspect is still Protestant.

 Does your Calvary Chapel pastor teach [total depravity](https://sevenshepherd.github.io/total-depravity/), or are they instead teaching [Semi-Pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/), which was officially condemned as heresy by the Council of Orange in 529 A.D.?
 Pelagianism and Semi-Pelagianism [result in a rejection of God’s grace in favor of man’s innate goodness](https://www.gotquestions.org/semi-Pelagianism.html).
 Chuck Smith avoided these heresies, hopefully your pastor does too.
 Total depravity protects the teachings of grace alone.